 In the same manner, incoming students who have not cancelled their period of exchange, but cannot travel to Spain, will be able to carry out their exchange either completely or temporarily on-line, until they can physically travel to our University.

-Regarding internships corresponding to the 2020/2021 academic year, the appropriate calendars and timetables to carry them out have been planned in coordination with the different Health Centers and Institutions, as long as the Public Health situation permits these activities to go forward.
+With regard to internships corresponding to the 2021/22 academic year, calendars and timetables have been adjusted and planned with the different participating Health Centers to proceed normally, provided that the Public Health situation allows for continuity.

-In all cases, carrying out academic internships outside of the Campus will require compliance with Health measures of prevention established by the collaborating institutions.
+In all cases, carrying out external academic internships will require compliance with Health requirementes and measures of prevention established by the collaborating institutions.